jejung/heimdall/README.md

 This is what feature extraction extends for.
 Algorithms that transform raw text documents into matrices with relevant features like the frequency a specific word appears for example.

-There are a lot of variations and with scikit-learn it's simple to do a benchmark through them, so this will be done.
 Bellow you can see a brief explanation of each technique that will be measured.
 Later on Data preprocessing section you will find more details of how this techniques were applied on source datasets.